riccaF/sofsem2021-replication-package-material/README.md

-# SOFSEM 2021 Replicaction Package
+# SOFSEM 2021 Replication Package
 Replication package for the SOFSEM 2021 paper "Web Test Automation: Insights from the Grey Literature" by Filippo Ricca (Unige) and Andrea Stocco (USI)